IPsec Fault Tolerance

 What is a stateful firewall?

-A stateful firewall keeps track of and monitors the state of active network connections while analyzing incoming traffic and looking for potential traffic and data risks.
+A stateful firewall tracks and monitors the state of active network connections while analyzing incoming traffic and looking for potential traffic and data risks.
 The state is a process or application’s most recent or immediate status.
 In a firewall, the state of connections is stored, providing a list of connections against which to compare the connection a user is attempting to make.

-Stateful packet inspection is a technology stateful firewalls use to determine which packets to allow through the firewall.
+Stateful packet inspection is a technology that stateful firewalls use to determine which packets are allowed through the firewall.
 It works by examining the contents of a data packet and then comparing them against data about packets that have previously passed through the firewall.

 Stateful Firewall Feature